 Early voters can skip the line on Election Day and vote by mail.
 Voting by mail is an available option for all registered voters.

-“The right to vote is the foundation of our freedom and has been hard-fought for by our military veterans and citizens throughout our history,” said Hanlon.
+“The right to vote is the foundation of our freedom that has been hard-fought for, by our military veterans and citizens throughout our history,” said Hanlon.
 “In Monmouth County, we want to make sure that all of our citizens have the ability to vote, even if they are unable to go to the polls on Election Day.”

-“For any reason, a registered voter can vote by mail,” said Hanlon.
-“There is no reason to forget, to get too busy or to have to deal with inclement weather.
-Most importantly, every valid vote cast by mail will be included in the election results.
-Voters do not have to worry that their vote will not be counted.”
+“Any registered voter can vote by mail for any reason,” said Hanlon.
+“There is no reason to forget, get too busy or have to deal with inclement weather.
+And most importantly, every valid vote cast by mail will be included in the election results.
+Residents do not have to worry that their vote will not be counted.”

-Applications to Vote by Mail may be sent by U.S. Mail and must be received in the County Clerk’s Office seven days before an election.
+Applications to Vote by Mail that are sent by U.S. Mail must be received by the County Clerk’s office seven days before an election.
 For the Nov.
-8 general election, the date is Tuesday, Nov.
-1.
+3 general election, the date is Tuesday, Oct.
+27.